FPCC: Fast Point Cloud Clustering based Instance Segmentation for Industrial Bin-picking: Method

 \subsection{Backbone of FPCC-Net}

 In the first step, coordinates of original 3D point cloud $p_i = (x_i, y_i, z_i)$, $i=1,2,...,N$ is converted to new coordinate system by

-Then converted each point is represented by a six-dimensional (6D) vector of XYZ and a normalized location ($N_x, N_y, N_z$) as to the whole scene (from 0 to 1).
-The represented 3D point cloud is fed into the network and the network outputs instance labels of each point.
+Then converted each point is represented by a six-dimensional (6D) vector of $\overline{x}$, $\overline{y}$, and $\overline{z}$ and a normalized location ($n_x, n_y, n_z$) as to the whole scene (from 0 to 1).
+The represented 3D point cloud is fed into the network and outputs are 128-dimensional features and the center score of each point.

-As shown in Fig. \ref{Fig:FPCC}, the proposed network has two branches that encode the feature of each point in the feature embedding space and infer each point's center score.
+As shown in Fig. \ref{Fig:FPCC}, FPCC-Net has two branches that encode the feature of each point in the feature embedding space and infer each point's center score.
 First, the point-wise features of $N$ points are extracted through a feature extractor.
-The structure of the feature extractor is one of DGCNN \cite{DGCNN} devoid of the last two layers.
-DGCNN has better performance than PointNet in extracting the features of point cloud without color \cite{xu}.
+In FPCC-Net, DGCNN\cite{DGCNN} without the last two layers is adopted as the feature extractor.
+DGCNN has better performance than PointNet in extracting the features of point cloud without color\cite{xu}.
 The extracted point-wise features with size $N \times 256$ are fed into two branches, \textbf{embedded feature branch} and \textbf{center score branch}.

 In the embedded features branch, the extracted features pass through an MLP to generate an embedded feature with size $N \times 128$.
 The center score branch is parallel to the embedded feature branch and used to infer the center score of each point.
-We use algorithm \ref{NMS} to find the points most likely to be the geometric centers of each object, these points found by algorithm \ref{NMS} are taken as reference points in clustering.
 In the center score branch, the point-wise features generated by the feature extractor are activated by a sigmoid function after passing through two MLP.
-After that, predicted center score $\widehat{s}_{\mathrm{center}}$ with size $N \times 1$ is obtained.
+Then, predicted center score $\widehat{s}_{\mathrm{center}}$ with size $N \times 1$ is obtained.
+After the prediction of the center scores, We use algorithm \ref{NMS} to find the points most likely to be the geometric centers of each object, and the found points are taken as reference points in the clustering process.